Barry Davis is the 2015 Metro Atlantic Athletic Conference Coach of the Year. It marks the third time in 10 years Davis has won that award.

-Barry Davis enters his tenth season at Rider University with a career record of 818-433, including 247-237 at Rider.
+Davis completed his 11th season at Rider University with a career record of 862-488, including 291 wins at Rider.
 In 2010 he led Rider to a program-best 36 wins and in 2011 and again in 2013 he set the program record with 34 regular season wins.

-The 2013 Metro Atlantic Athletic Conference Coach of the Year, Davis led Rider to the regular season title last year, his third 30-win season in the last four years.
+The 2013 Metro Atlantic Athletic Conference Coach of the Year, Davis led Rider to the regular season title in 2015 and 2013.
+In 2015 Rider won 24 of its final 30 regular season games.
+In 2013 he compiled his third 30-win season in four years.

 Davis collected his 800th collegiate victory when Rider defeated Lehigh on April 9, 2013.